 Post employment and other long term employee benefits are recognised as an expense in the Consolidated Statement of Profit and Loss for the year in which the employee has rendered services.
 The expense is recognised at the present value of the amounts payable determined using actuarial valuation carried out as at the year end.
-Actuarial gains and losses in respect of post employment and other long term benefits are charged to the Consolidated Statement of Profit and Loss."
+Actuarial gains and losses in respect of post employment and other long term benefits are capitalised as part of the cost of such assets upto the date when such assets are ready for their intended use.
+Other borrowing costs are charged as expense in the year in which they are incurred.
+Capitalisation of borrowing costs is suspended and charged to the Statement of Profit and Loss during the extended periods when active development on the qualifying assets is interrupted.